 VO2 Max Test London vs Resting Metabolic Rate: Which Test Actually Matters?

-Executives love data.
+Executives invest in data.

+Many professionals ask whether to prioritise a VO2 max test or resting metabolic rate testing.
 The answer depends on what you are trying to optimise.

 VO₂ Max Testing

-A VO₂ max test measures how efficiently your body uses oxygen during exercise.
+A VO2 max test measures how efficiently your body uses oxygen during exercise.
+It provides insight into aerobic fitness, cardiovascular capacity, endurance performance and recovery potential.

 For endurance athletes and highly active professionals, this can be valuable performance data.